 Demystify the Lingo

-If you’ve ever found yourself on the edge of a conversation, making all the right noises and pretending like you know whats going on, but really thinking ‘man, I hope they don’t ask me what those words mean’!
+If you’ve ever found yourself on the edge of a conversation, making all the right noises and pretending like you know whats going on, but really thinking ‘What The’!
 Then breath easy, this list is here to help.

 We’ve compiled this list of sometimes familiar, but often down-right confusing terms to help you develop a fuller understanding of runners lingo.
 The deeper you get into the world of running, the more you will find yourself running in to these concepts, so to speak.
 Some are fairly complex and will be expanded upon down the line in dedicated articles, some such as ‘DFL’ are pretty straight forward and will be experienced by some at one point or another.

 As our journey to ultra distance unfolds we will explore these concepts and throw them around in conversation like we always knew what they meant, but rest assured we didn’t, and we, like you, have learnt along the way.

 Aerobic – Is a nice easy rate of exertion.
 Running nice and easy can generally be defined as being able to breath comfortably, and hold a conversation without any trouble whilst running.
 This type of training builds a solid fitness base which you can develop further with more specified and ‘anaerobic’ training.
 The by-product of aerobic training is carbon dioxide and water which can be expelled simply by breathing.

 Aid Station – A point, or points in a race which supply food and drink, sometimes first aid or other necessary assistance.